-But buildings, track, wagons and carriages however can be bought second hand without too much risk and doing so will cut your costs considerably.
+But buildings, tracks, wagons and carriages, however, can be bought second-hand without too much risk and doing so will cut your costs considerably.

 - Read up on what you’re buying first.
 Explore the background of the make and model in question, they’re not always what they seem.
-For example, the Graham Farish The Shredded Wheat loco regularly appears on second hand market for under £20 which seems fantastic value for a loco until you realise this particular train was a promotional product and isn’t powered – just push along toys.
+For example, the Graham Farish The Shredded Wheat loco regularly appears on the second-hand market for under £20 which seems fantastic value for a loco until you realise this particular train was a promotional product and isn’t powered – just a push-along toy.
 If it looks too good to be true it probably is!

 - If buying via eBay wait until the last second to bid, don’t put in an early bid as this only drives up the price early.

-- Ask questions, a genuine seller will be happy to answer.
-Does it have all the couplers, when was it last used, are the doors and windows present on buildings and ask to see photos of all sides.
+- Ask questions, and a genuine seller will be happy to answer.
+Does it have all the couplers, when was it last used, and are the doors and windows present on buildings ask to see photos of all sides.

 - Be patient, don’t buy the first item you find.
-There’s plenty of old Hornby models in circulation, take your time, watch what similar items sell for and bid wisely.
+There are plenty of old Hornby models in circulation, take your time, watch what similar items sell for and bid wisely.

 - If buying privately, always, ALWAYS, haggle.

 - Use PayPal: Never send a check or money.
 Paypal will guarantee a purchase up to a certain amount.
 You can also get a Paypal receipt, avoiding any risk of being ripped off.